kr-colab/diploSHIC/README.md

 Once we have feature vector files ready to go we can train and test our CNN and then finally do prediction on empirical data.

 ### formatting our training set
 Before entering train mode we need to consolidate our training set into 5 files, one for each class.
-We need to point it to simulated examples of neutral evolution, and hard sweeps and soft sweeps in varying locations.
-The help message is as follows:
+This is done using the makeTrainingSets mode whose help message is as follows:
 ```
 $ python diploSHIC.py makeTrainingSets -h
 usage: diploSHIC.py makeTrainingSets [-h]